 - The changes will be immediately reflected in the server address book as well as in all other Viewers that are signed in on the server and connected to the same address book:

 If you are NOT signed in on the Server, you can still use the address book — its local copy is stored on your disk.
 The address book icon will display an exclamation sign meaning that there's no connectivity with the server.
 The next time you sign in, your local address book copy will be synced with the server address book and the exclamation sign will disappear.

 Apart from sharing the entire address book, you can set different folder access permissions for different users.

-Both techs need to access the entire book, except one folder (Folder 3) which should only be available to John.
+John needs to access the entire book.
+Richard needs to access the entire book, except one folder (Folder 3) which should only be available to John.
 Here is how to set it up:

 - In the address book manager, right click the address book name and select Edit address book...:

 - Select both techs from the list and click Select:

 - Select each tech and set full permissions for him.
 Click OK and close the security dialog: